The OpenGTS Project Follow us on

 • What are the data transport requirements for the device? (ie. TCP, UDP, SMS, Satellite, WiFi, Bluetooth, etc.)

-• Is text-based communication with the driver of the vehicle required?
+• Is text-based communication with the operator or driver of the vehicle required?

-• Is voice-based communication with the driver of the vehicle required?
+• Is voice-based communication with the operator or driver of the vehicle required?

 • Does the application require the ability to send 'next-stop' information to the driver, with navigation to the next stop?